-"Lenniet" he said sharply.
+"Lennie!" he said sharply.
 "Lennie, for God' sakes don't drink so much."
 Lennie continued to snort into the pool.
 The small man leaned over and shook him by the shoulder.
 "Lennie.
-You gonna be sick like you was last night,"
+You gonna be sick like you was last night."

-Lennie dipped his whole head under, hat and all, and then he sat up on the bank and his hat dripped down on his blue coat and ran down his back.
-"Tha's good," he said.
+Lennie dipped his whole head under, hat and all, and dien he sat up on the bank and his hat dripped down on his blue coat and ran down his back.
+"That's good," he said.
 "You drink some, George.
 You take a good big drink."
 He smiled happily.

-"George unshing his bindle and dropped it gently on the bank.
+"George unslung his bindle and dropped it gently on the bank.
 "I ain't pure it's good water," he said.
 "Looks kinda scummy."

-Lennie dabbled his big paw in the water and wiggled, his fingers to the water arose in little splashes; rings widened across the pool to the other side and came back again.
+Lennie dabbled his big paw in the water and wiggled his fingers so the water arose in little splashes; rings widened across the pool to the other side and came back again.
 Lennie watched them go.
 "Look, George.
-Look what Loone."
+Look whee I done."

 George knelt beside the pool and drank from his hand with quick scoops.
 "Tastes all right," he admitted.
 "Don't really seem to be running, though.
 You never oughtra drink water when it ain't running, Lennie," he said hopelessly.
 "You'd drink out of a gutter if you was thirsty."
 He threw a scoop of water into his face and rubbed it about with his hand, under his chin and around the back of his neck.
-Then he replaced his hardsters Lenni deorge
+Then he replaced his